2022/23 Full-time Undergraduate course

 In this section

-136 UCAS Tariff points to include a minimum of four subjects at Higher Level and one subject at Ordinary Level.
+136 UCAS tariff points to include a minimum of five subjects (four of which must be at higher level) to include English at H6 if studied at Higher level or O4 if studied at Ordinary Level.

-Overall International Baccalaureate profile minimum 28 points (14 at higher level)
+Overall profile is minimum 28 points (including 14 at higher level)

 English language requirements for international applicants